guidobouman/thesis/Documents/GraduationPlan/Competency overview.markdown

 ##### Guido
 I've written quite a lot of english reports already, but none as long as a thesis.
 For my semester in Sweden I had to pass the official TOEFL test which according to their website "measures your ability to use and understand English at the university level".
 After my semester in Sweden, I followed the international Art & Sound minor, especially further sharpening my English writing skills.

-As our thesis could be of interest for international companies like Dream Industries and professionals like american scientists for example, I want our thesis to be available to an audience as broad as possible.
+As our thesis could be of interest for international companies and professionals like scientists, I want our thesis to be available to an audience as broad as possible.
 My goal is to write a thesis that's easy and pleasant to read for native English speakers.

 ##### Jelle
 Although my english is quite okay, I haven’t written any big english texts yet.
-I hope by writing (and let it being checked) a lot, my english writing skills will improve in terms of speed and level.
+I hope by writing (and let it being checked) a lot, my english writing skills will improve in terms of speed and vocabulary.

 ##### Results
 * Full thesis in flawless english